jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Is it a surprise the Internet Age started in 1970?

 As computers got faster and smaller, it made typing and printing increasingly easy.
-A small group of adminisrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.
+A small group of administrators turned into almost countless regulators, managers, executives, and lawyers who used computers to make more memos, rules, and regulations.

 That's how the middlemen kept growing.